kentaylor/EraseEsp8266Flash/README.md

 ## Why Is This Sketch Useful?

 There are some parts of flash where data resides that is preserved when a new program is uploaded.
-In particular Wifi configuration data is retained.
+In particular WiFi configuration data is retained.
 If this data becomes corrupted it will not be overwritten and remain faulty.

 ## What Causes Flash Corruption?